 - Stipend amounts recommended as a result of the comparator group review, and adopted by the current Council, will be effective January 1st of the year following the election;

-- In April of each non-election year, the stipends for both the Mayor and Members of Council will be adjusted at the same rate as the economic adjustment received by non-union employees of the Town.
+- In April of each non-election year, the stipends for both the Mayor and Members of Council will be adjusted at the same rate as the economic adjustment received by non-union employees of the Town of Oakville (town).
 Such increase to be retroactive to January 1st of that year.

-- The annual stipends and allowances determined in each regular election year will be maintained and monitored by the Human Resource, Financial Operations and Financial Planning departments;
+- The annual stipends and allowances determined in each regular election year will be maintained and monitored by the Human Resource and Finance departments;

 - The annual stipends and any applicable allowances will be paid to Members of Council as part of the regular bi-weekly municipal payroll.